 Finally, the Settings menu item allows you to choose whether to suppress notifications of comments marked as SPAM by Akismet so that you don’t inundate your recipients of new comment notifications with stuff they don’t want to see.

 Cost, Caveats, Etc.

-Better Notifications for WordPress is a free plugin that currently holds a 4.7 / 5 star rating over at WordPress.org.
+Better Notifications for WordPress is a free plugin that currently holds a 4.7 / 5-star rating over at WordPress.org.
 Support tickets are replied to quickly and apart from anything awaiting a bug fix or new version to be released with a requested feature, all tickets have been resolved.
 I have a great and extensive roadmap planned for the plugin and am actively working on it with a developer to see that new major updates are released every few months with smaller updates or bug fixes as soon as possible in-between.
 There’s still a lot to do but the feedback so far has been amazing and is clearly something many people are looking for.
-If you’re looking to customise the notifications that WordPress sends out, I highly recommend you give this plugin a try and don’t forget to report anything, request a new feature or leave an honest review if you can.
+If you’re looking to customize the notifications that WordPress sends out, I highly recommend you give this plugin a try and don’t forget to report anything, request a new feature or leave an honest review if you can.